nickLewisCSUS/Dynamic-PDF-Generation/README.md

 To use this project, you need to have the following prerequisites:

-- Firebase project with Firestore enabled
+- Firebase project with Firestore enabled (Make sure to know your project ID).
+The link here will show you the steps: https://firebase.google.com/docs/firestore/quickstart
-- app password for gmail being used
+- app password for gmail being used.
+To know how to get app password go to link here: https://support.google.com/accounts/answer/185833?hl=en
-- Node.js and npm installed locally
+- Node.js version 18 or higher and npm installed locally.
+Here is the official node.js website: https://nodejs.org/en
-- Google Cloud Storage is enabled and "invoice.tex" is stored in your own Google Bucket
+- Google Cloud Storage is enabled and "invoice.tex" is uploaded in your own Google Bucket
+- Docker Desktop is installed on your local machine and is open for use.
+Here is the link to install docker: https://www.docker.com/products/docker-desktop/

 ### Installation